-Although the Bose QuietComfort Earbuds aren’t as advanced as the AirPods Pro’s, they still have premium features such as automatic ear detection and the ability to select different levels of noise cancellation.
+Although the Bose QuietComfort Earbuds aren’t as advanced as the AirPods Pro’s, they still have premium features such as automatic ear detection and the ability to select different levels of noise cancelling.

-These features are also available in the Apple AirPods Pro, but they only have three active noise cancellation settings: Off, On, and Transparency.
+These features are also available in the Apple AirPods Pro, but they only have three active noise cancelling headphones settings: Off, On, and Transparency.
 You can easily switch between source devices by downloading the Bose Music App for the QuietComfort Earbuds.

 The Apple AirPods Pro and QuietComfort Earbuds don’t allow for custom EQ settings.
-However, the Bose earbuds have Active EQ that adjusts the earbuds sound signature based upon your environment.
+However, the Bose earbuds have Active EQ that adjusts the earbuds sound signature based on your environment.

 The AirPods Pro also has Adaptive EQ, which adjusts the sound signature based upon the shape of your ears.